 The rumble and groaning of the earth as it starts to boil and roll.
 A cloud of dark ash that spreads wherever the wind takes it.
 Bright, and extremely hot molten rock flowing down the hillside.

-These are just a few of the markers that explain a volcanic event, and none are large than the eruption of Mount Vesuvius.
-This is in remembrance, of that very location, and the destruction that has been caused by Mount Vesuvius.
+These are just a few of the markers that explain a volcanic event, and none are larger than the eruption of Mount Vesuvius.
+This is in remembrance of that very location, and the destruction that has been caused by Mount Vesuvius.

 History of Vesuvius Day

-The Mount of Vesuvius is most widely known for it’s eruption in 79 A.D.
+The Mount of Vesuvius is most widely known for its eruption in 79 A.D.
 It was this very eruption that killed over a thousand souls, and destroyed the cities of Pompeii, Herculaneum and a number of other, smaller settlements.
 Mount Vesuvius has erupted many times since, being regarded as one of the most dangerous volcanoes in the world due to the large population living nearby.

-The large cone at the top, or summit, was formed by the collapse of an earlier mountain structure, orginally much higher than the summit is now.
+The large cone at the top, or summit, was formed by the collapse of an earlier mountain structure, originally much higher than the summit is now.
 This, along with Mount Vesuvius’ active status as a volcano, makes it a dangerous, if beautiful, site to be around.